 - Suitable for high H₂S concentrations.

 H₂S Removal Using Both Biological and Chemical Technology

-How does the Sulfurex®BR work?
+How does the Sulfurex®BR work for H2S removal?

 DMT’s biological and chemical technology, the Sulfurex® BR, consists of a